-Located on the banks of Wolf Creek, Arizona walnut and live-oaks are interspersed among the ponderosa pines in this boulder-strewn campground that was constructed by the CCC.
+Located on the banks of Wolf Creek, Arizona walnut and live-oaks are interspersed among the ponderosa pines in this boulder-strewn campground that was constructed by the Civilian Conservation Corps in the late 1930s.
 A host is available to provide information and assist visitors.

 20 campsites with picnic tables, and fire rings with grills

 At a Glance

 First come, first served

 May1 - Oct 31

 Quiet hours between 10 p.m. and 6 a.m.

 The gathering of dead wood is allowed for campground use only

 Approximately 15 minutes from Prescott, AZ